nfl/audible/README.md

 * `public <From, To> To map(Class<To> toClass, From from, String mappingName)`
 * `public <From, To> To map(Class<To> toClass, From from, String mappingName, MappingType mappingType)`

-If the `mappingType` parameter is not present it will default to a value of `MappingType.FULL`, if the `mappingName` parameter is not present it will default to the empty string `""`.
-If the `mappingType` is `MappingType.FULL` and a full mapping is not found, it will then search for mappings with `MappingType.MIN` and `MappingType.ADDITIONAL` and combine them only if both are found.
+If the `mappingType` parameter is not present it will default to a value of `MappingType.NORMAL`, if the `mappingName` parameter is not present it will default to the empty string `""`.

 ##Simple Mapping Example